In Search Of Yummy-ness

 Step 1: In a mixing bowl, combine the softened cream cheese and mayonnaise.
 Stir until smooth and fully blended.

-Tip: If your cream cheese is still cold, use a hand mixer to help blend it smoothly with the mayo.
+Tip: If your cream cheese is still cold, use a hand mixer to help blend it smoothly with the mayonnaise.

 Adding seasonings to a clear mixing bowl containing a mayo and cream cheese mixture, with a wooden spoon resting inside the bowl.